 Several of the must not miss Ottawa attractions involve visiting some of their amazing museums like the Canadian Museum of History, Canadian Museum of Nature and more and then there are several Ottawa tours which I rate as highly as Ottawa’s brilliant museums.

-1. Ottawa Tours: Bike & Bites
+1. Bike & Bites

 The Bike & Bites guided city tour was one of the highlights of my trip to Ottawa!
 This sightseeing tour is jointly run by the Escape Bicycle Tours and Rentals and C’est Bon and it won the 2019 award for Ottawa best tourism partnership.

 This Ottawa sightseeing tour begins at the Escape Bicycle Tours and Rentals office on Sparks Street (this is also a good opportunity to see the sculptures of Sparks Street – you can read more about them in my post on the 17 Most Instagrammable & Fun Things to do in Ottawa).
 Escapes Bicycle Tours and Rentals will then fit you up for an appropriate bike and helmet.

 Along the way, we were able to learn about the Rideau Canal construction and how it is used today – including hearing about the newest bridge over the canal.

-We cycled down to the Aberdeen Pavillion which is located in Landsdowne Park.
+We cycled down to the Aberdeen Pavillion which is located in Landsdowne Park in Ottawa.
 Landsdowne Park is home to the Ottawa Farmers Market which is held every Sunday between 9 and 3.

 Our C’est Bon tour guide then took us around the Ottawa Farmers Market.
 We had some tasty stops for grilled cheese and all things maple syrup (is there any food item that can’t be improved by the addition of maple syrup??).

 Our stops then included delicious homemade soup and very creative and delicious ice cream.
 But the highlight of this Canada sightseeing tour for me was Kettleman’s Bagels.
-Kettleman’s make all their bagels on site – which you will actually see when you visit!
+Kettleman’s make all their bagels on site – which you will actually see when you visit.

 Kettleman’s are all about Montreal bagels.
 I must admit, I didn’t know Montreal bagels were a thing until this visit.
 They are slightly skinnier but chewier than their NYC cousins.
-If it came down to a bagel-off I do think I would now choose Kettleman’s!
+If it came down to a bagel-off I do think I would now choose Kettleman’s.

 I loved this tour – I think it is the ultimate Ottawa tour.
-It was great to get out of downtown Ottawa and explore some different neighbourhoods.
-Both guides were terrific.
+It was great to get out of downtown and explore some different Ottawa neighbourhoods.
+Both tour guides were terrific.

-The tour runs for about 4 hours and is about 14kms of cycling and 1.5 hours of the walking tour.
+The Bike and Bites tour Ottawa runs for about 4 hours and is about 14kms of cycling and 1.5 hours of the walking tour.
 It runs every Sunday between May and October and for me this was the ultimate Ottawa tour.

 Escape Bicycle Tours and Rentals also offer daily guided cycling tours of Ottawa between May and October.
 There are three options available: two, three or five-hour cycling tours.
 Bikes can also be rented and the company provides cycling maps of Ottawa.